microsoft/BotFramework-BlogSamples/CSharp/Simple-LUIS-Notes-Sample/readme.md

 1. Log in to [www.luis.ai][LUIS] using your Cognitive Services API account.
 If you don't have an account, you can create a free account in the [Azure portal](https://ms.portal.azure.com).
 2. In the **My Apps** page, click **New App**, enter a name like Notes in the **Name** field, and choose **Bootstrap Key** in the **Key to use** field.
 3. In the **Intents** page, click **Add prebuilt domain intents** and select **Notes.Create**, **Notes.Delete** and **Notes.ReadAloud**.
 4. In the **Intents** page, click on the **None** intent.
 This intent is meant for utterances that don’t correspond to any other intents.
-Enter an example of an utterance unrelated to weather, like “Turn off the lights”
+Enter an example of an utterance unrelated to notes, like “Turn off the lights”.
 5. In the **Entities** page, click **Add prebuilt domain entities** and select **Notes.Title**.
 6. In the **Train & Test** page, train your app.
 7. In the **Publish** page, click **Publish**.
 After successful publish, copy the **Endpoint URL** from the **Publish App** page, to use later in your bot’s code.
 The URL has a format similar to this example: `https://westus.api.cognitive.microsoft.com/luis/v2.0/apps/3889f7d0-9501-45c8-be5f-8635975eea8b?subscription-key=67073e45132a459db515ca04cea325d3&timezoneOffset=0&verbose=true&q=`